-- a) Players with strange, irregular or suspicious activities, trying to befriend members of the premisses personnel; - b) Difficulties in due diligence of player: - i.
-Player refusing to submit identity verification data; - ii.
-Data submitted are fake or modified; - iii.
-Player insists on using a name or nickname that does not appear on submitted identification documents; - iv.
-Identity verification documents are in third person; - c) Players requesting cheques or bank transfers to be issued on a different name; - d) Players requesting cheques or bank transfers on money that is not bet winnings; - e) Players trying to cash a betting slip which is not under their name; - f) Remarkable change in the regular betting activity of a player, such as: - i.
-Higher betting amounts than usual, - ii.
-Betting amounts that do not match the reported income, wealth and financial situation of the player.
+- a) players with strange, irregular or suspicious activities, trying to befriend members of the premisses personnel; - d) difficulties in due diligence of player: - i. player refusing to submit identity verification data; - ii. data submitted are fake or modified; - iii. player insists on using a name or nickname that does not appear on submitted identification documents; - iv. identity verification documents are in third person; - e) players requesting cheques or bank transfers to be issued on a different name; - f) players requesting cheques or bank transfers on money that is not bet winnings; - g) players trying to cash a betting slip which is not under their name; - h) remarkable change in the regular betting activity of a player, such as: - i. higher betting amounts than usual, - ii. betting amounts that do not match the reported income, wealth and financial situation of the player.